eliorabaev/resume/README.md

 # resume
-My resume in a webpage
+My resume in a webpage.
+This page was made by using Bootstrap.